OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 ### Code Examples

-Here are some examples extracted from the code developed for our own needs.
-We develop using Java 8.
+Here are some Java 8 examples extracted from the code developed for our own needs.

 This is the initial set up boilerplate.
 The account name and account key credentials are used to construct a CloudBlobClient instance.